 Maltese cuisine is a reflection of its history and many culinary influences.
-Situated between Sicily and North Africa in the Mediterranean Sea, this tiny island nation has played host to many traders and invaders, each one leaving a lasting imprint on its cuisine.
+Situated between Sicily and North Africa along popular trade routes in the Mediterranean Sea, this tiny island nation has played host to many traders and invaders, each one leaving a lasting imprint on its cuisine.

 Traditional Maltese food shows strong influences from Italian, Spanish, French, British, Arabic, and other Mediterranean cuisines.
 Italian-Arab influences came by way of Sicily while the 200-year presence of the Knights of St. John introduced ingredients and cooking techniques from France, Italy, and Spain.

 Interestingly, the Knights also brought with them various foods from the New World, one of the most important being chocolate.
 In fact, it’s believed that Malta is one of the first countries in Europe to taste chocolate (after Spain).